astucieuxzephyr/ctl/README.md

 The Lüscher test exists in several forms:
 - complete test using a large color chart, available only in German,
 - simplified test using color cubes.

+### A powerful and fast-to-perform tool
+Among the deep tests in Psychology, the Lüscher Color Test is the fastest to perform and, despite its simplicity of application, it is a powerful tool for revealing physical and psychological stress sources, anxieties, repressed personality traits and so much more.

 ### Interpretation of the test :
 It is complex and documented on the [official website : Lüscher Color Diagnostik]